DOSull/Spatial-Data-Science/labs/week-03/making-maps-in-R-03-using-tmap.md

 hist(lower48$votes)
 ```

 For example, in this case, the `votes` attribute is highly skewed, because there are a small number of very high population counties.
-This means that if we use `equal` intervals in this case (say intervals of 200,000 as in the histogram) then almost all the counties will be in the first class and there will be lots of classes (i.e., colours) with no associated county.
+This means that if we use `equal` intervals (say intervals of 200,000 as in the histogram) then almost all the counties will be in the first class and there will be lots of classes (i.e., colours) with no associated county.
 In such a case it would make more sense to use a `quantile` style, although we then have to be sure that the chosen class boundaries make sense.
+Of course, the design problem will change if you focus on mapping not numbers of votes, but shares of the vote, since these are more comparable across counties regardless of their population (since they are inherently limited to a range between 0 and 100%).

-One option is the `pretty` style, which will choose data values that are easy to read at equally space intervals.
+One option is the `pretty` style, which will choose data values that are easy to read at equally spaced intervals.

 ```{r}
 tm_shape(lower48) +